eemilhaa/ot-harjoitustyo/documentation/user-manual.md

 For more a listing of all the available CLI commands refer to the [readme](https://github.com/eemilhaa/ot-harjoitustyo/blob/main/README.md#available-cli-commands)

 ## Navigating the menus
 The program starts from a start menu.
 You can navigate between menus by clicking the buttons.
+Click the CONTROLS button to see the controls for playing the game.
+For an in-depth look at the menu structure see the [UI section](https://github.com/eemilhaa/ot-harjoitustyo/blob/main/documentation/requirements-specification.md#ui) of the requirements specification document.

 ## Starting a new game
 Starting a new game is as simple as pressing the START button.